Anti-Gender Campaigns in Europe: Summary

 Anti-Gender Campaigns in Europe examines the anti-gender movement as it exists in twelve European countries as "case studies": Austria, Belgium, Croatia, France, Germany, Hungary, Ireland, Italy, Poland, Russia, Slovenia, and Spain.
 The book focuses on the movement's development beginning in the period of the mid-1990s.
-A number of social issues that the movement concerns itself with in its opposition to "gender" or "gender ideology" are identified, including gay marriage, reproductive rights, gender studies, sex education, and gender identity.
+A number of social issues that the movement concerns itself with in its opposition to "gender" or "gender ideology" are identified, including Gay Marriage, reproductive rights, gender studies, sex education, and gender identity.
 According to the book, "gender ideology" is often characterized by the anti-gender movement as a leftist ideology descended from communism.

 The book examines how the anti-gender movement has mobilized similarly across various countries, such as its manifestation into a transnational protest movement.
-It also describes the co-opting of the "social construction of gender" by the anti-gender movement in order to argue that "gender" is imposed by elites.
+It also describes the co-opting of the "social construction of gender" by the anti-gender movement to argue that "gender" is imposed by elites.
 Additionally, it describes the reaction to this perceived imposition of "gender" by elites, with the anti-gender movement desiring a return to traditional gender roles.
 It examines a shared set of "universal truths" within the movement, pertaining to sex, gender, and family values.

 It explains the relationship between the Catholic Church, the Eastern Orthodox Church, and the anti-gender movement.
 It argues that the Catholic Church is a more impactful actor within the anti-gender movement in regions where the Catholic Church has more influence.
 However, the anti-gender movements in Russia and Germany, where the Catholic Church is less influential, are also examined.
 Whether the Catholic Church is influential in a particular country is found to be impactful on the rhetorical style of the movement.
 The transnational relationship between the central authority of the Holy See and local Catholic authorities as pertains to mobilizing the anti-gender movement is also examined.

 The authors describe the impact of the anti-gender movement on government policy.
 They examine alliances between far-right movements and religious authorities within the anti-gender movement.
 The book identifies the rhetoric of the anti-gender movement as populist.
 It also says that the movement emphasizes "nature, the nation, and normality".
 The movement is described as hostile to the social policies of the European Union, particularly cultural and family policy.
 According to the book, the movement perceives the European Union's social policies as infringing on national independence in a "totalitarian" way.
 The book says that the perceived threat of "gender ideology" is an "empty signifier" that is able to facilitate coalition-building because it has "populist emptiness".
 This is referred to as a "symbolic glue", bringing together various groups that may not have cooperated under other circumstances, including right-wing populists, religious organizations, and "anti-gender 'scholars'".